February 6, 2018

 “We had the Lake Chivero cleanup in 2016, where we mobilized about 700 volunteers and we removed about 40 tons (80,000 pounds) of litter,” he says.
 A year later, another cleanup yielded about 7 tons (14,000 pounds) of litter from the lake.

 During some of the cleanup events, volunteers have come across snakes and fish entangled in twine nets left by fishermen, he says.
-Tourists and park visitors have also contributed to pollution by throwing items like bottles and plastics in the lake, he says.
+Tourists and park visitors have also contributed to pollution by throwing items such as bottles and plastics in the lake, he says.

 Lake Chivero once was home to about 25 different fish species, but now there are only five, including tilapia, Mhandu says.